Commission of Architectural Review

 |Andrew Moore, FAIA (Vice Chair)||American Institute of Architects|

 |Mitchell Danese||Citizen-at-large & Richmond Urban Design Committee Rep.|

 To learn more about the members and their terms, click here or contact

 900 E. Broad St., Rm.
 510

 Richmond, VA 23219

 The CAR meets on the fourth Tuesday of each month, except in December when it meets on the third Tuesday.
 Special meetings are held as necessary.
-Unless otherwise indicated, all meetings are held virtually on Microsoft Teams.

 The table below provides a list of meeting dates for the CAR and submission deadline dates for each meeting.
 Please click here to view the Legistar calendar in order to view meeting agendas and minutes.